Sandy Town Bowling Club

 Entries to these competitions are made annually via the Club Secretary.

-The annual subscriptions as decided by the Committee shall be detailed in the fixture card and charged to each member at the following rates:-
+Annual subscriptions cover the period 1st April to 31st March.
+Subscription rates, as decided by the Committee, shall be detailed in the ‘Members Handbook & Fixture List’, and charged to each member at the following rates:-

 Prior to June 30th FULL RATE

 July 1st – August 31st incl 50% FULL RATE

 After August 31st 20% FULL RATE